andrasg/telegraf-loxone/README.md

     git clone https://github.com/andrasg/telegraf-loxone.git

+If you don't have Go installed, the best is to open the repo in VS Code using a devcontainer.

-Build
+Build using:

     ./build.sh

-Use the output executable.
+Copy the output executable to where you will be using it from.
 Make sure the file is executable (`chmod +x` as needed).

+### Telegraf input configuration

-You can use this input plugin using the `execd` plugin, using the following syntax:
+To wire up this plugin to Telegraf, you need a config section/file for telegraf.
+You can use this input plugin using the `execd` input plugin in Telegraf, using the following syntax:

 ```
 [[inputs.execd]]